 Extremely Dependable – SBI’s NEFT service is highly dependable when it comes to transferring payments or receiving funds over the internet.
-Not only SBI, but a number of banks in India are regulated under the efficient norms set by the Reserve Bank, and hence, you can count on the internet banking facility to be satisfyingly safe.
+Not only SBI, but several banks in India are regulated under the efficient norms set by the Reserve Bank, and hence, you can count on the internet banking facility to be satisfyingly safe.

 Limitations of SBI NEFT Service